SAP/commerce-gradle-plugin/docs/Plugin-sap.commerce.build.md

 environment and  allows you to call the platform ant build as a Gradle task (in your script, or from the command line).

+The plugin is compatible with Gradle versions > 5.6.4.

 ## Modes

 The plugin can operate in standard mode, driven by the configuration, or in CCv2 mode.